Djarahh/Project/PROCESS.md

 A list of dictionaries that each have a name.
 So there should be a list medal dictionaries, that contains a list of sports dictionaries, containing a dictionary of athletes.
 I just do not know how I should be implementing this yet.
 At this point I have a dictionary of medals, with a dictionary of sports, with a list of sporters and events.

 # Day 6 (Tuesday 15-11-2019)
 Today I am trying to format my data into the right format for the sunburst.
-So far I have not been able to do it.
+And I have finally managed to create a dictionary in a list in a list of dictionaries etc. It was then pretty easy to create a sunburst with the data in the right format.
+However, the colours are not yet applicable.
+Also, the chart doesn't update yet, it creates a new sunburst with every click on a country.
+I dont know if I can make the sunburst appear and update afterwards, as it does't exist in the initial page.
+This is a question I will ask tomorrow.
+I have figuered out how to give certain colors to a specific catagory.
+Today I also found out that for the years in which there is no data available (such as 1940 due to the world war), there are still errors coming up.
+This is something that I will fix tomorrow.